arnavmeduri/cs372-final-project/config/prompts.md

 - Detailed risk factors with context
 - Growth opportunities with supporting evidence
 - Business model and competitive position
-Ground all claims in the provided context and cite sources appropriately.
+Ground all claims in the provided context.
 ```

 ## Base Template